 - Be creative.
 We have repeat events that attendees count upon (open portfolio, mentoring, themed portfolios), but each conference should be shaped and tailored to its unique location. - Delegate as much as possible and remember to give people credit for their work. - Make sure all key people have appropriate cell phone numbers during the conference. - Consider ordering lunches for the hosts and staff of the conference if your budget allows. - Find out what your local convention bureau can do for you.
-In the past they have staffed the registration desk for two days and provided other free support services. - Do your best to provide everyone with a list of conference attendees in their conference program.
-This is important so people know who is there, and it facilitates ongoing contacts made at the conference. - Try to provide opportunities for conference attendees to go back to exhibition venues to see shows a second time. - Make every effort to provide free breakfast for conference attendees. - Try to organize the flow of people.
+In the past they have staffed the registration desk for two days and provided other free support services. - Try to provide opportunities for conference attendees to go back to exhibition venues to see shows a second time. - Make every effort to provide free breakfast for conference attendees. - Try to organize the flow of people.
 One of the great things about an SGCI conference (as opposed to larger conferences) is that the dialogue can unfold in a unified way.
 It is good to have everyone together for the most part the first day.
 It gives the conference a sense of unity. - Use the event to cement your various administrators' commitments to your program.
 Remind them that the benefits will impact not just prints, but the whole program.
 Get your own faculty and students to show off their accomplishments.
-Plan to have your Dean, Provost and Chancellor welcome the attendees to speak about their commitment to the arts on your campus. - Most of the work takes place during the summer and Fall semester before the conference.
-Try to get some release time (one course) from teaching for the primary conference organizer to work on the conference. - Design and print t-shirts, or aprons, or small bags.
+Plan to have your Dean, Provost and Chancellor welcome the attendees to speak about their commitment to the arts on your campus.
+Invite local dignitaries. - Most of the work takes place during the final nine months before the conference.
+Try to get some release time (one course) from teaching for the primary conference organizer to work on the conference. - Design and print tote bags to hold conference swag.
+T-shirts and aprons are also recommended.
 It is great to have something to record the conference for both you and those who attend.
+An eye-popping t-shirt design can be a revenue generator for the conference.
 Other forms of ephemera associated with the conference are also beneficial. - Release your students from assignments so they can work on the conference. - Make sure you include activities, which allow students from different institutions to meet and network.
 A session devoted to student work is one option, though it is also good to integrate students into panels.
 Consider using the SGCI Student Representative Executive Board Member as a resource for this purpose. - Involve students as volunteers, panel timers, and guides.
 It increases contact with the conference attendees.
 They learn a lot from these activities.